 Arriving from Abroad

-Wolfson’s community includes students from 89 different nationalities.
-Please see below for useful information and links to support for international students.
-The University of Oxford also has information for international students at Oxford.
+Wolfson’s community includes students over 89 different nationalities!
+If you are arriving to the UK from overseas, please see below for useful information and links to guidance for international students.

 Most international students coming to the University to study must apply for a Student visa (under the Student Route, which has replaced Tier 4 Student system) before coming to the UK to start your course.
 Learn more.